By Stephen Walton

 Refer to our "List of Virtues" for some common examples.

-While teaching The Golden Rule, it helps to recognize it's expressed in both a positive and negative context.
+While teaching The Golden Rule, it helps to recognize that it is expressed in both a positive and negative context.
 Depending on the situation, one is more appropriate than the other.

 "Do unto others"… One should treat others as one would like others to treat oneself.